JamesSullivan/personal_site_svelte/src/routes/menu/[...2]portfolio/[...2]blog/[...2000]dual-boot/+page.md

 Don't panic; instead, reboot, except this time, press `e` at boot up to enter the bootloader and edit the kernel options.
 Do this by adding `nomodeset rdblacklist=nouveau` to the end of the line that begins with Linux.
 Then continue to boot the system. <a href="https://askubuntu.com/questions/38780/how-do-i-set-nomodeset-after-ive-already-installed-ubuntu">Further nomodeset info</a>.

 Now that you are in Ubuntu, go to Software & Updates -> Additional Drivers and select Using NVIDIA driver meta package from Nvidia-driver-535 (proprietary, tested).
 After applying and saving the changes, you should be good for your next restart.

+#### UBUNTU 24.04
+The installer pretty much works as expected and installs .
+One item to note is that the installer will not work with certain 4K monitors.
+In my case I did the install using a non-4k monitor and then after Ubuntu 24.04 was installed switched back to my LG 4K monitor.

 The installer defaults to x11 rather than Wayland display server, but at this point, I am just happy to have a working installation.